ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 <svelte:head><title>Multiple forms on the same page</title></svelte:head>

-Since there is only one `$page.form` per page, having multiple forms, for example a register and login form on the same page, can cause trouble since an update with the built-in `use:enhance` will affect both forms.
+Since there is only one `page` store for each `+page.svelte`, having multiple forms, for example a register and login form on the same page, can cause problems since any form action will update `$page.form` and possibly affect both forms.

-Fortunately Superforms has a solution for this!
-Multiple forms on the same page are possible by setting `options.id` for each form (one can have the default id, `undefined`).
-This prevents them from interfering with with each other, which can happen since they all update the same `$page.status` and `$page.form`.
+Fortunately Superforms has a solution for this: Multiple forms on the same page are possible by setting `options.id` for each form (one can have the default id, `undefined`).
+This prevents them from interfering with each other.

 ## Usage